Learning Constrained Distributions of Robot Configurations with Generative Adversarial Network: Experimental Results

-We sample $N = 500$ tasks.
-The average result is shown in Table~\ref{tab:ik_result}. $\bm{T}_\text{ave}$ is the average computation time when considering all tasks, while $\bm{T}^*_\text{ave}$ and $\bm{P}*$ denote the average computation time and the number of projection steps when only considering the tasks that are successful.
-We can see that using GAN speeds up both projection and IK computation significantly, around 2-3 times faster than random sampling, even when considering only the successful results.
-Random sampling has lower success rate, as can be expected for a nonlinear optimization problem (starting far from the optimal solution reduces the success rate).
-When the optimization cannot find the solution, it continues optimizing until convergence or reaching the maximum iteration, spending high computational time (namely, $\bm{T}_\text{ave}$ is higher than $\bm{T}^*_\text{ave}$).
+We evaluate the methods with $N = 500$ tasks, and the result is shown in Table~\ref{tab:ik_result}. $\bm{T}_\text{ave}$ is the average computation time when considering all tasks, while $\bm{T}^*_\text{ave}$ and $\text{Opt.
+Steps}^*$ denote the average computation time and the number of optimization steps of only the successful tasks.
+We can see that using GAN speeds up both projection and IK computation significantly, around 2-5 times faster than uniform sampling, even when considering only the successful results.
+GAN samples only require around 2-4 optimization steps to achieve convergence.
+Uniform sampling also has a lower success rate, as can be expected for a nonlinear optimization problem (starting far from the optimal solution reduces the success rate).
+When the optimization cannot find the solution, it continues optimizing until reaching the maximum iteration, hence spending high computational time (namely, $\bm{T}_\text{ave}$ is higher than $\bm{T}^*_\text{ave}$).
 In practice, $\bm{T}_\text{ave}$ is the one we actually observe, since there is no way to avoid bad random samples.

-The more complex the problem is, the more advantageous the GAN framework is.
-Comparing the result between Panda and Talos, we see that the benefit of GAN is higher in the case of Talos, i.e.\ the average computational time is around 3 times higher than random sampling.
-This is because in such a high DoF system, random sampling would struggle to get good performance, and when it fails to find a solution it will spend high computational time, as can be seen with $\bm{T}_\text{ave}$.

-We claim that using an ensemble of networks increases the coverage of the distribution, especially when it is multimodal.
-Fig.~\ref{fig:ensemble} shows samples generated by GAN, by giving some desired EE position (shown in red).
-We can see that in both robots, the generated samples belong to multiple modes.
-This is relevant for both IK (as it can help us find multiple solutions more easily), and in motion planning (as better coverage of the distribution means higher success rate).

-Besides the quantitative results shown in Table~\ref{tab:ik_result} and \ref{tab:crrt_result}, we observe that GAN produces configurations that are still close to the manifold even when the target is infeasible, i.e. too far from the arm reach (Fig.~\ref{fig:target_far}).
-Additionally, we can also extend the target variables to include the left hand, so that we can do approximate IK for all the four limbs simultaneously using GAN (Fig.~\ref{fig:multilimbs}).
-We refer to the supplementary video for a better visualization of the infeasible target IK, the multi-limbs IK, and the multimodal solution.
+Besides the quantitative results shown in Table~\ref{tab:ik_result} and \ref{tab:crrt_result}, we observe that GAN produces configurations that are still close to the manifold even when the target is infeasible, i.e., too far from the arm reach (Fig.~\ref{fig:target_far}).
+Additionally, we can also extend the target variables to include the left hand and both feet, so that we can do approximate IK for all the four limbs simultaneously using GAN (Fig.~\ref{fig:multilimbs}).
+We refer to the supplementary video for better visualization of the infeasible target IK and the multi-limbs IK.